Poems

 The Favorite Poet

-spaceThe poems that he wrote after he run away several times, when back to Charleville, changed of style.
-It is the beginning of a period of rejection of Family, social order, Religion, and the experience of the poet as a "seer", of which he exposed the theory in a letter to Paul Demeny written in May 15, 1871.
-One month later, he was sending him another letter, asking him to burn, "like the last will of a dead" all the verse that he was enough stupid to give him during his stay in Douai, because he was judging them outmoded.
+spaceAfter he had run away several times and was back to Charleville, the style of his poems changed.
+It was the beginning of a period of rejection of Family, social order, Religion.
+It was also the beginning of his experience of the poet as a "seer".
+He exposed his theory in a letter that he wrote to Paul Demeny on 15th May, 1871.
+One month later, he sent him another letter and asked him to burn, "like the last will of a dead", all the verse that he was enough stupid to give him during his stay in Douai, because he was judging them outmoded.

-spaceIn August 1871, Arthur sent a lot of his new poems to Paul Verlaine (The Stolen Heart, Those Who Sit, My Little Lovelies, Paris is Repeopled...), then he wrote the Drunken Boat before his departure to join Verlaine in Paris.
+spaceIn August 1871, Arthur sent a lot of his new poems to Paul Verlaine (The Stolen Heart, Those Who Sit, My Little Lovelies, Paris is Repeopled...), then he wrote The Drunken Boat before to leave and to met Verlaine in Paris.

-spaceThe change of style and his psychological evolution are found in every poems he wrote: he passed from the imitation of Parnassians and Romantic Poets to a "New Literature", by a loss of values and references and found a language which "will be from the soul for the soul, summing up everything, perfumes, sounds, colours".
+spaceThe change of style and his psychological evolution can be found in every new poem he writes: he passes from the imitation of Parnassians and Romantic Poets to a "New Literature", by a loss of values and references.
+He finds a language which "will be from the soul for the soul, summing up everything, perfumes and sounds and colours".

 Hit-Parade